| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 Model building (selection of covariates)

 To build parsimonious models that can readily be checked for agreement understanding in regards to the analized subject.
-The following steps 1–6 are implemented in geoGAM
+The following steps 1–6 are implemented in geoGAM toa achieve sparse models in a fully automated way.

 In several of these steps tuning parameters are optimized by 10-fold cross-validation with fixed subsets using either root mean squared error (RMSE), continuous responses), Brier score (BS), binary responses) or ranked probability score (RPS), ordinal responses) as optimization criteria (see Wilks, 2011).